-Advance Statements were developed earlier this century to allow people to set out their wishes about their lifestyle should they become mentally incapacitated in the future.
+Advance statements were developed earlier this century to allow people to set out their wishes should they become mentally incapacitated.

-Anyone can make an Advance Statement, which their relatives and health professionals should do their best to adhere to in the event that the originator of the statement becomes unable to express their wishes in the future.
+Anyone can make an advance statement, which their relatives and health professionals should do their best to follow if the statement’s writer cannot express their wishes in the future.

-Advance Statements are particularly important for anyone diagnosed with dementia, as it allows them to set out their likes and dislikes, and to provide carers with a good indication of how they would like to be treated and what they would like to happen as the condition takes hold.
+Advance statements are important for anyone diagnosed with dementia, as it allows them to set out their likes and dislikes and provide carers with a good indication of how they would like to be treated and what they would like to happen as the condition takes hold.

-The primary focus of the advance statement should be an expression of your loved one’s care preferences.
-As with the form you’ll fill in the for a ‘health and welfare lasting power of attorney’, this should indicate desired care options.
+The primary purpose of the advance statement should be an expression of your loved one’s care preferences.

-This would be whether your loved one would like to receive dedicated support from a live-in carer, move into a care home, or even a retirement village.
+The preferences should be whether your loved one wants to receive dedicated support from a live-in carer, move into a care home, or even a retirement village.